Karthik-pmlead/ai-product-leadership/02-prd-mgmt/pm-101/01-product-strategy/01-problem_definition.md

 - ROI: Measure efficiency of investment.
     - Helps to focus where your team's time will have biggest impact

+- There are several approaches to calculating TAM:

+**Top Down**
+ - You start with a high level view of the economy, and then narrow that down based on factors like demographics.
+For example, you usually will start will everyone in the world and narrow down that audience to people who are interested in your product.
+**Bottoms Up**
+ - This involves using known data points that you have (data from early customers and sales) that you could extrapolate to represent a larger market opportunity.
+For example, if you are already selling a product in one region and were considering selling it globally.
+**Value Theory**
+ - Generally used for new product categories where you don’t have much information to base estimates on.
+This involves conducting market research to understand how much people would pay for your product and how many potential customers you have.

+#### Hypothesis
+ - Before building your product to want to make sure your assumptions are correct.
+  - Hypothesis should be based on
+  - Customer needs
+  - Differentitation
+  - Value (How much will customer pay)
+ - Hypothesis can tested in many ways such as:
+  - User interviews
+  - Focus groups
+  - Surveys
+  - Design sprint

+#### Payback period
+ - Payback period: Amount of time it takes to regain initial cost of building the product
+ - payback period = Cost / (Impact/time)

 #### Templates
 1. PRD
 2. Roadmap